AnIML

-The Analytical Information Markup Language (AnIML) is an open ASTM XML standard for storing and sharing any analytical chemistry and biological data.
+The Analytical Information Markup Language (AnIML) is an open ASTM XML standard for storing and sharing analytical chemistry and biological data.

 AnIML and FAIR data

 A main reason of using AnIML is that FAIR data (Findable, Accessible, Interoperable and Reusable) standards are automatically implemented.
 As AnIML's structure is human-readable, Accessibility is given.
 Interoperability, Reusability and Findability are secured by the AnIML Core and AnIML Technique Definitions.

 History

 AnIML has been continuously worked on starting from 2003 up to 2020.
 The last AnIML Core Version update happened in 2010.
 So far, no standardisation document nor public example files have been published.
 The standard exists only in pre-release form.